Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Numerical studies

-Figure \ref{fig:sensitivity} depicts the curve of the average of empirical Hausdorff distances plotted against $\log\lambda$, where smaller $\lambda$ values indicate a tendency towards overfitting.
-It compares the performance of in-sample loss minimization and cross-fitting evaluations (with $5$ or $10$ folds).
-Consistently, the cross-fitting method either matches or surpasses the in-sample methods, particularly demonstrating superior performance in regimes prone to overfitting.
-Such superiority is more pronounced in scenarios with larger changes, where heavily overfitting lasso estimators, despite producing many false positives, can still predict well.
+Figure \ref{fig:sensitivity} plots the average Hausdorff distances against $\log\lambda$, where smaller values of $\lambda$ correspond to more overfitting lasso fits.
+We compare the in-sample and cross-fitting losses, with $5$ or $10$ folds used in the latter.
+Across all settings, the cross-fitting approach matches or improves the in-sample approach, with the gain being most visible in strongly overfitting regimes.
+This advantage is more pronounced when the change is larger, where overfitted lasso estimators may still achieve reasonable prediction performance while producing many false positives.
 This observation aligns with the insights from Proposition \ref{prop:linear}.
-Dotted curves in Figure \ref{fig:sensitivity} indicate the density of the tuning parameter selections made by \textbf{in-ho} and \textbf{cf-ho}, generally coinciding with more overfitting regions where cross-fitting outperforms.
-This suggests that out-of-sample strategies, utilizing a common data-driven tuning parameter, can provide more accurate changepoint estimation compared to in-sample implementations that use a similar tuning approach.
+The dotted curves in Figure \ref{fig:sensitivity} show the empirical distributions of the tuning parameter selected by \textbf{in-ho} and \textbf{cf-ho}.
+These selections tend to concentrate in regions where cross-fitting provides smaller localization error.
+This suggests that, under a common data-driven tuning parameter, out-of-sample evaluation can yield more accurate localization than its in-sample counterpart.

-Figure \ref{fig:loc_err_scp_homo} presents the boxplot of empirical Hausdorff distances, comparing various in-sample and cross-fitting methods that employ data-driven tuning parameter selections.
-Generally, the in-sample methods like \textbf{in-ho} and \textbf{in-cv} exhibit higher detection errors.
-In contrast, their out-of-sample counterparts, \textbf{cf-ho} and \textbf{cf-cv}, respectively, show a substantial reduction in these errors.
-In addition, the \textbf{cf-cv*} method, which utilizes a recycling scheme for validation, demonstrates comparable detection accuracy to the \textbf{cf-cv} method.
+Figure \ref{fig:loc_err_scp_homo} reports boxplots of the Hausdorff distances for methods with data-driven tuning parameter selection.
+The in-sample methods \textbf{in-ho} and \textbf{in-cv} generally exhibit larger localization errors than their cross-fitting counterparts \textbf{cf-ho} and \textbf{cf-cv}.
+The \textbf{recv} method achieves comparable performance to \textbf{cf-cv}, while avoiding the additional computational cost of a separate inner cross-validation step.